History of Venezuela: Opposition wins parliamentary elections

 On 1 May 2017 following a month of protests that resulted in at least 29 dead, Maduro called for a Constituent Assembly that would draft a new constitution that would replace the 1999 Venezuela Constitution.
 He invoked Article 347, and stated that his call for a new constitution was necessary to counter the actions of the opposition.
 The members of the Constituent Assembly were not to be elected in open elections, but selected from social organizations loyal to Maduro.
 It would also allow him to stay in power during the interregnum and skip the 2018 presidential elections, as the process would take at least two years.

 The opposition started a common front for all the people in Venezuela that oppose the amendment.
 On 20 June 2017, President of the National Assembly Julio Borges, the opposition-led legislative body of Venezuela, announced the activations of Articles 333 and 350 of the Venezuelan Constitution in order to establish new parallel government.

 Constituent Assembly elections were held on 30 July 2017.
 The decision to hold the election was criticised by members of the international community, with over 40 countries along with supranational bodies such as the European Union, Mercosur and the Organization of American States condemning and failing to recognize the election, stating it would only further escalate tensions.
 President Maduro's allies — such as Bolivia, Cuba, El Salvador, Nicaragua, Russia and Syria — discouraged foreign intervention in Venezuelan politics and congratulated the president.

 The 2017 Constituent Assembly of Venezuela was officially sworn in on 4 August 2017.

 On 11 August 2017 US President Donald Trump said that he is "not going to rule out a military option" to confront the autocratic government of Nicolás Maduro and the deepening crisis in Venezuela.
 Venezuela's Defense Minister Vladimir Padrino immediately criticized Trump for his statement, calling it "an act of supreme extremism" and "an act of madness".
 The Venezuelan communications minister, Ernesto Villegas, said Trump's words amounted to "an unprecedented threat to national sovereignty".

+Economist Helen Yaffe estimates U.S. sanctions on Venezuela have caused the deaths of 100,000 people due to the difficulty of importing medicine and health care equipment.